-- The default mapping of CoS to PHB values shown in Table 99 is based on the recommended settings in IEEE 802.1p for mapping CoS values to output queues. - Enter a value pair for the internal per-hop behavior and drop precedence, followed by the keyword "from" and then up to eight CoS/CFI paired values separated by spaces. - If a packet arrives with a 802.1Q header but it is not an IP packet, then the CoS/ CFI-to-PHB/Drop Precedence mapping table is used to generate priority and drop precedence values for internal processing.
-Note that priority tags in the original packet are not modified by this command. - ◆ The internal DSCP consists of three bits for per-hop behavior (PHB) which determines the queue to which a packet is sent; and two bits for drop precedence (namely color) which is used to control traffic congestion. - The specified mapping applies to all interfaces.
+- The default mapping of CoS/CFI to Queue/CFI values shown in Table 107 is based on the recommended settings in IEEE 802.1p for mapping CoS values to output queues. - Enter a value for the per-hop behavior, followed by the keyword "from" and then up to eight CoS/CFI paired values separated by spaces. - If a packet arrives with a 802.1Q header but it is not an IP packet, then the CoS/CFI-to-Queue mapping table is used to generate priority for processing.
+Note that priority tags in the original packet are not modified by this command.